 As said before, right practices when put in will help prevent food poisoning.
 The updated Food Safety Management System (FSMS), when implemented and followed strictly will help.
 FSMS is a program that aims to prevent food safety hazards from causing hostile health effects on consumers.
 How does the FSMS work?

-3. A food safety policy shall be framed which will help the food business reach its objectives.
+- Develop a food safety policy to help the food business achieve its objectives.

 How can we help you?